-Now that the dust has settled on all of the time-saving options that debuted, our goal is to find the ideal times to use standby lines and/or Lightning Lanes.
+Our goal is to find the ideal approach to using standby lines and/or Lightning Lanes, as well as the best times of day at each park.
 Spoiler: there’s no one-size fits all answer for all people or all parks.
 That’s the big thing we’ve learned while extensively visiting the parks extensively for the sake of research to test various strategies.

 Even many longtime Walt Disney World fans are overwhelmed by the options, so we’re here to provide insight into reducing friction from your days in the parks.
 As the ole tantalizing teaser goes, “…and the results will surprise you!”
 But seriously, they will.
 What we accomplished (or didn’t) with some of these approaches actually caught us off-guard.

-The first option is the controversial paid FastPass.
-By now, you’re likely familiar with Genie+ and Individual Lightning Lanes, which offer one way to skip standby lines.
+The first option is the controversial Genie+ and Individual Lightning Lanes (e.g. Paid FastPass), which offer one way to skip standby lines.
 Unfortunately, these come with a cost–not just a monetary one, but also with frustrations, back-tracking, getting up early, and the steep learning curve of mastering the new system.
-(For that last point, look no further than our ~4,500 word Guide to Genie+ at Walt Disney World & Lightning Lane FAQ, which still doesn’t answer all of the questions readers have asked.)
+(Look no further than our ~4,500 word Guide to Genie+ at Walt Disney World & Lightning Lane FAQfor how confusing it can be.)

 For those unfamiliar with this inside baseball-esque term, rope drop is simply when the lands and attractions officially open, which is synonymous with the published park opening time.
 (It’s literal–there’s a rope that is dropped, opening the lands to guests.)
-Since the front gates usually admit guests before park opening (and because we like to overcomplicate everything), Disney fans have demarcated the two times with this rad term.
+Since the front gates usually admit guests before park opening, Disney fans have demarcated the two times with this rad term.
 In practice, rope drop is pretty much anytime during the first hour of regular operations.

 Finally, there’s the end of the evening, which is usually the last couple hours of regular operations.
 We don’t have a rad term for this one, but I feel like that’s a huge missed opportunity for a cryptic moniker.
 Just imagine how many of the uninitiated we could confuse by referring to this as “rope rise.”
 (Get it?
 Because they drop the rope at the beginning of the day, so it stands to reason that they pick it–you know, nevermind.)